zmalone/chef-web-docs/source/common-use-cases/windows-batch.md

 ##### Prepare the Workstation

 1. Install the `knife-windows` Ruby gem on your workstation.
-You may or may not need to preface this command with `sudo`.
+You may need to preface this command with `sudo`.
 In a terminal:

 		$ gem install knife-windows